Second Baptist Church (Detroit): Building

 The current building was erected in 1914 and contains three floors.
 It replaced an earlier structure which was destroyed by fire.
 Additions to the building were made in 1926 and 1968 and flank the original structure.
 The 1914 and 1926 buildings are brick with Gothic Revival accents in limestone.

 The footprint of the 1914 building is rectangular with a gabled roof.
 The facade is dominated by a large lancet window with wood tracery.
 Below the window twin entrance doors inside gothic arches are framed by a crenellated parapet.

-The 1968 addition is in the Brutalist style and has four floors.
+The 1968 addition is in the Brutalist style and has four floors by Nathan Johnson.
 Horizontal bands of windows wrap the second and third floors with fourth floor windows set into a grille of precast concrete.
 Below the windows of the second and third floors are precast concrete panels that also wrap the structure.
 The flat roof extends several feet on all sides to form a broad cornice.

 Current status

 The Second Baptist Church is a member of the predominantly black Progressive National Baptist Convention and of the predominantly white American Baptist Churches in the USA.
-Reverend Dr. Kevin M. Turman is the senior pastor, the 23rd person to hold that position at Second Baptist.
+Reverend Lawrence W. Rodgers is the Senior Pastor, the 24th person to hold that position at Second Baptist.